hamza-140/Silicon-Valley/README.md

 - Broadcom
 - Adobe
 - eBay
-## TOP SILICON VALLEY TECH COMPANIES YOU SHOULD KNOW
+## TOP SILICON VALLEY TECH COMPANIES YOU SHOULD KNOW ABOUT
 - Spotnana
 - Nuro
 - Tempus